RoMcGill/coding-game/README.md

 -----------

 2. The site is easy to navigate
-> " As a First Time Visitor, I want to be able to easily navigate throughout the site to find content that relates to my interests."
+> " As a First Time Visitor, I want to easily understand the game and why I should be interested in it.
+."
 -   enter text here

 Example (enter feature here.)